What It Feels Like When All Your Parental Nightmares Are Rolled Into One TV Series

 For parents, this is a drawn-out horror movie, one that feels all too possible.
 Earlier this month, a new study of 32 children's hospitals across the country showed that admissions for suicidal behavior and serious self-harm among 5-to-17-year-olds more than doubled between 2008 and '15.
 That's just a tiny percentage of the kids who are experiencing major depression or anxiety or are hurting themselves in various ways, like cutting.
 Nationally, 17.7% of teens reported seriously considering attempting suicide in 2015, according to the CDC.

-Not surprisingly, the show that premiered on March 31 has become a binge-watching obsession among teens and tweens.
+Not surprisingly, the show, which premiered on March 31, has become a binge-watching obsession among teens and tweens.
 Netflix doesn't publish ratings, but by social-media metrics, 13 Reasons Why, based on the best-selling 2007 young-adult book by Jay Asher, is one of the network's biggest hits.

 Lots of kids watched the series before adults had even heard of it.
 Schools were forced to play catch-up with notices warning parents of the explicit depictions of suicide and rape.
-And clinicians like Dr. Megan Moreno, who heads the Social Media and Adolescent Health Research Team at Seattle Children's Hospital, says her team is concerned about kids already struggling with depression because the series "presents suicide as a logical solution."
+Clinicians like Dr. Megan Moreno, who heads the Social Media and Adolescent Health Research Team at Seattle Children's Hospital, says her team is concerned about kids already struggling with depression because the series "presents suicide as a logical solution."

 In response to the controversy, Netflix added a warning at the start of the series.
-And there are extra features with help-line info and psychologists and producers (including Selena Gomez) encouraging discussion of the issues raised: "We had a number of people ask us along the way why we had Hannah kill herself in the way we did and why we showed it," said creator Brian Yorkey.
+And there are extra features with crisis-line info as well as psychologists and producers (including Selena Gomez) encouraging discussion of the issues raised: "We had a number of people ask us along the way why we had Hannah kill herself in the way we did and why we showed it," said creator Brian Yorkey.
 "We did want it to be painful to watch.
 Because we wanted to be very clear that there is nothing in any way worthwhile about suicide."

 Nonetheless, Jim Steyer, the CEO of Common Sense Media, a nonprofit that provides reviews for parents, has written to Netflix CEO Reed Hastings asking the network to do more to inform parents about mature content targeted to kids.
 The current "lack of policy," writes Steyer, is "highly irresponsible."